MinhOmega/interview-coder/README.md

   - Local Ollama compatibility
   - Real-time streaming responses

+- 🎙️ **Real-time Audio Transcription**
+  - Capture and transcribe system audio in real-time
+  - Perfect for interviews, meetings, and presentations
+  - Powered by Google Gemini AI
+  - Toggled with a simple keyboard shortcut

 - 📎 **File Attachments**
   - Support for images, documents, and code files
   - Send files directly to AI for analysis